sgenoud/replicad/docs/occt-v8-migration.md

 The multi build remains available for consumers that provide the browser isolation and worker environment required by Emscripten pthreads.
 Replicad's normal API is identical between the single and multi entry points.

+The package exposes the generated modules directly to ESM consumers and provides small CommonJS compatibility shims for `require()`.
+Both entry points initialize the same generated ESM modules and WebAssembly artifacts.

 ## OCCT 8 binding changes

 OCCT 8 and the updated generated bindings consolidate numbered overload classes into their public class names.
 Replicad therefore calls overloads such as `gp_Pnt(...)` directly instead of selecting generated names such as `gp_Pnt_2`.